Coronoavirus Disease 19 FAQs

 - Magnolias Salon is open with limited menu options consisting of basic services, head-shaves, wig consults, in-patient shampoos and retail therapy items.
 Visitation is restricted to one guest at a time, and high touch surface disinfection is performed after each service.
 Call Magnolias Salon at 813-745-7299 for questions and operational changes.

-- We have restricted all international and domestic business travel outside of Florida for our team members.
-Within Florida, only business-related travel that is essential for ongoing Moffitt operations is permitted.
+- We have restricted all international business travel for our team members.

 - Moffitt is limiting traffic to patient care buildings to essential staff only to minimize the number of people in patient care areas.
 We are also encouraging team members to have meals in staff break areas instead of the cafeteria.